"Are You really there, God?" I remember asking the sky above my head when I was a young girl. "And if You are there, can You see me? Do You

 3. Pray this prayer, from your heart.
 Believe that He is listening and that He will answer, simply because He loves you:

-for my wrongdoings which caused you to have to come to die for me, and I humbly accept Your sacrifice on my behalf.
-I need You in my life, and would like to give
+for my sin which caused you to die on the cross/tree of Calvary for me, and I accept Your sacrifice for me.

 Now get to know Him by reading His Word, the Bible.
 Begin by reading about Him in the Gospels Matthew, Mark, Luke and John....and perhaps find a group of

 believers who also know Him (if you need help in this, we may be able to help,